-Chemistry is the study of the composition and of changes in matter.
-Emphasis is placed on measurement, problem solving and the process of chemical changes.
+Chemistry is the study of composition and changes in matter.
+Emphasis is placed on measurement, problem-solving, and the process of chemical changes.
 Models are used to explain observable phenomena and are verified by experimentation and observation, scientific laws, theories, and principles.
 Concepts are taught from the perspective that stimulates an appreciation for the wisdom and creative powers of God.
-In this course the student will learn the basic principles of inorganic chemistry and an introduction to inorganic chemistry.
-The weekly lab is designed to help students develop problem solving critical thinking skills through investigation and research.
+In this course, the student will learn the basic principles of inorganic chemistry and an introduction to inorganic chemistry.
+The weekly lab is designed to help students develop problem-solving and critical thinking skills through investigation and research.